amineennaciri/TakshEducation_Assignment/README.md

 # TakshEducation_Assignment

 # INSTRUCTIONS ON HOW TO RUN THE APP
+Notice: run the back end server on port 8000 cd server/config touch .env create the following variables:
+PORT = 8000
+DB_STRING = (insert here your mongodb database link)

-Please Follow the instructions below:
+Now in order to run the app, go back to the root of the project and Follow the instructions below:

 npm install